 1. Think About the Influence of Script on Vocal Performance

-“As a voice actor, the more that I can see of the script – the better it is for the me to understand what kind of voice you’re looking for,” says Ethan, who also explains that through the language, cadence and form of the video project, the character’s persona and their dynamic with other characters is revealed.
+“As a voice actor, the more that I can see of the script – the better it is for me to understand what kind of voice you’re looking for,” says Ethan, who also explains that through the language, cadence and form of the video project, the character’s persona and their dynamic with other characters is revealed.